AlexSmyk/My-.Net-education/README.md

-# My .Net education in itstep.by
+# My .Net education projects in itstep.by